acro14/demo-repo/README.md

 # DEMO
-hi, this is an demo for Github Tutorial
+hi, this is an demo for Github Tutorial!